Epi Info: Features

 The "Classic Analysis" module is where users analyze their data.
 Import and export functions exist that allow for data to be converted between plain-text, CSV, Microsoft Excel, Microsoft Access, MySQL, Microsoft SQL Server, and other formats.
 Many advanced statistical routines are provided, such as t-tests, ANOVA, nonparametric statistics, cross tabulations and stratification with estimates of odds ratios, risk ratios, and risk differences, logistic regression (conditional and unconditional), survival analysis (Kaplan Meier and Cox proportional hazard), and analysis of complex survey data.

 The "Visual Dashboard" module is a lighter-weight Analysis component that is designed to be easy to use, but does not contain the full set of data management features that the "Classic Analysis" module does.

 Using the Map module, data can be displayed either by geographic reference or by GPS coordinates.

 Older versions of Epi Info contained a Report module and a Menu module.
 The Report module allowed the user to edit and format the raw output from other Epi Info modules into presentable documents.
 The menu module allowed for the editing and re-arranging of the basic Epi Info menu structure.
 This module was powerful enough that several applications have been built off of it (in versions of Epi Info prior to version 7), including the National Electronic Telecommunications System for Surveillance (NETSS) for Epi Info 6.
 Unlike the other modules, the menu module does not have a design-mode user interface, but instead resides in a .mnu file whose scripts must be edited manually.
 In Epi Info 7, the Visual Dashboard assumes some of the basic functions of the report module.

 Epi Info 7 includes a number of nutritional anthropometric functions that can assist in recording and evaluating measurements of length, stature, weight, head circumference, and arm circumference for children and adolescents.
 They can be used to calculate percentiles and number of standard deviations from the mean (Z-scores) using the CDC/WHO 1978 growth reference, CDC 2000 growth reference, the WHO Child Growth Reference, or the WHO Reference 2007.
 It replaces the NutStat and EpiNut modules found in prior versions of Epi Info.

 Epi Info in research

-Epi Info is used for analysis in medical research, and for data entry.
+Epi Info was used for analysis in medical research, and for data entry.
 Examples of its use for research include a study of eye conditions, a study of healthcare infections and a study of psychiatric morbidity.
 Examples of papers that used Epi Info for data entry include a study on nutrition and an epidemiological survey about echinococcosis.